Listen to Les McKeown read this blog post:

 Except you haven’t.
 You have a punch list – or a list of tactical measures, at best.
 Strategy doesn’t work like a game of ping pong – you don’t make strategic progress by batting back what was thrown at you the previous year (that’s a fine thing to do, but it’s merely a hygiene factor for success).

-Many strategic plans stop right there – those universally turn out to be the weakest plans when faced with the reality of execution.
+Many strategic plans stop right there – and those universally turn out to be the weakest plans when faced with the reality of execution.

 Some plans go further, and deal with what the team knows they don’t know.
-Maybe market demographics are shifting, or new technology is entering the industry, or new legislation is threatened, and while you and the team know about those changes, you also know you don’t know what those changes will mean to your business.
+Maybe you sense that market demographics are shifting, or new technology is entering your industry, or new legislation is threatened, and while you know about those changes, you also know you don’t know what those changes will mean, specifically for your organization.

 A strategic plan that addresses those issues (usually with the help of a subject matter expert) will be stronger, more robust, and more likely to succeed.
-The most robust plan?
-One which addresses what you don’t know you don’t know.

 When the production of a strategic plan is dominated by the influence of Visionary leaders, the result is often one which reads wonderfully – inspiring, sweeping, revolutionary, bold – but which lacks the granular detail necessary to ensure effective execution.
-(I’ll show you how to overcome this weakness after the next section.)

-4. Too many moving parts.
+4. Your Strategic plan has Too many moving parts.

 Conversely, when the strategic planning process is dominated by Processors (which often happens in larger organizations), the end result is often so detail-heavy, with so many moving parts, that it’s un-implementable – the plan simply sinks into oblivion under its own weight.